 DIY Taylor Swift Lyrics T-shirt

-Make sure that the full script will fit on the front of your t-shirt.
+Ensure the full script will fit on the front of your t-shirt.

 Landscape A4 works as a decent guide for us to make sure your design doesn’t end up under your arm pits.
-Even at 11, Abbi is a giant – if your child isn’t, adjust your print to fit.
+Even at 11, Abbi is a giant.
+If your child isn’t, adjust your print to fit.

 Tape the paper inside the t-shirt, so that it doesn’t move around when you are writing.